buhodigital/frontPage_custom_fields_wordpress/README.md

 the fields could be set any where.

-you have to add to zip file and upload as plugin on wordpress
+you have to add to zip all the files and upload as plugin on wordpress